 Because of their drought tolerance, many herb varieties are well suited to indoor growing provided they are provided with enough light.

 If you're looking for any more help growing your herbs, take a look at our full herb growing guide.
-If you have any more queries, feel free to call our Gardening Angels on 0845 602 3774 or drop us an email at firstname.lastname@example.org.
+If you have any more queries, feel free to email our Gardening Angels at email@example.com.
 We're always happy to hear from you!